rabbitmq/rabbitmq-website/docs/deprecated-removed.md

 # Deprecated and Removed Features

 If a feature is deprecated, it means its capability will be removed in a future RabbitMQ release.
-It is recommended to discontinue using this feature, you should take actions now to use an alternative instead.
+It is recommended to discontinue using this feature, you should complete the next steps now to use a replacement if one exists.

+A removed feature is one that was previously available but is now removed.

 ## <a id="deprecate-classiqueuemirror" class="anchor" href="#deprecate-deprecated-classiqueuemirror">Classic Queue Mirroring</a>